mbienkowsk/rust-blogpost-web-app/README.md

 # Blog web app

-This simple app provides a platform to share blogposts.
+This simple app build using axum and askama provides a platform to share blogposts.

 Each blogpost consists of:

 * main text